The Texas Department of Family and Protective Services publishes information about leaving a child home alone. They state the following:

 Businesses that sell alcohol are regulated by the Texas Alcoholic Beverage Commission (TABC).
 If the business violating the order is an establishment licensed by the TABC, the governor's executive orders allow TABC to suspend licenses.
-You can report violations by calling (888) 843-8222 or by e-mailing firstname.lastname@example.org.
+If you'd like to report a bar or other business that sells alcohol to the TABC for violations, you can contact TABC directly by phone at (888) 843-8222 or by e-mailing email@example.com.
 There are also many TABC regional offices across the state that you could contact.

 Generally speaking, if you want to carry a handgun in Texas you must have a license to carry a handgun regardless of whether your handgun is carried openly or concealed.
 See the Carry of Firearms and License to Carry pages of our Gun Laws research guide for more detailed information.

 In 2019 the Texas Legislature passed a law that creates an exception to this rule for those who are in the process of evacuating from a declared state or local disaster area or those who are returning to that area after evacuating.
 The exception applies for 7 days after the initial disaster declaration is issued (unless the governor specifically extends that time period).
 The law does not apply to those who are prohibited by law from possessing a firearm.
 The law is codified at Section 46.15 of the Texas Penal Code.

 Section 46.02 of the Texas Penal Code sets out parameters for when the carrying of a handgun is unlawful.
 Subsection (k) of Section 46.15 says that Section 46.02 does not apply to a person who carries a handgun if the following 3 conditions are met: